 The brunt of price drops will likely be felt by higher priced properties (i.e., more expensive neighbourhoods and detached single family homes).

 Condos likely won’t be unscathed in 2019, prices have been dropping rapidly since mid-2018.

 Given the forecasts, the current market weakness, and the increased downward price pressure, prices will likely remain flat or drop for the next few months.
 As well, homebuyers and homeowners shouldn’t expect much price appreciation between now and the end of 2019.

 2018 house sales were the lowest in years, and last year's condo sales were worse than every year going back to 2013.
-Not only that, the beginning of 2019 has started even slower than last year which implies we will see a strong buyers’ market this year.
-That means home buyers should drive a hard bargain and paying more than the list price should be almost unheard of.
+Not only that, the beginning of 2019 has been even slower than last year which implies we will see continued downside price risk.

 Although foreign direct investment helps Canada with the construction and house price boom, investors who treat housing as a commodity bring commodity-like price volatility (e.g., gold, oil, coffee) to housing which can be very disruptive for people who believe homes should be used primarily as shelter for the people who live and work in the local community.

 Condo purchases followed the house market down however the number of condos for sale is astoundingly high.